Metric distortion Under Probabilistic Voting: Axioms and Model

 It also fails Axiom~\ref{axiom:monotonicity} since it does not depend on the distances but only on their order. \end{example}

 \begin{definition}[Plackett-Luce Model \cite{luce2005individual,plackett1975analysis}] A ranking in the PL model is constructed as follows: for each voter $i \in \N$, each candidate $j \in \A$ has a `strength' $s_{i,j}$.
 The voter chooses their top choice with probability proportional to the strengths.
-Similarly, for every subsequent rank, they choose a candidate from among the \textit{remaining} ones with probabilities proportional to their strengths. \end{definition} In most of the literature on RUMs, a common assumption is that the strength of a candidate is the same for all voters.
-However, we choose this more general model where a candidate's strength differs for different voters since it is more natural.
+Similarly, for every subsequent rank, they choose a candidate from among the \textit{remaining} ones with probability proportional to their strengths. \end{definition} In most of the literature on RUMs, a common assumption is that the strength of a candidate is the same for all voters.
+However, we choose the more general model where a candidate's strength differs across voters, since it is more natural in our setting.
 In terms of the pairwise order probabilities, the PL model is the same as the Bradley-Terry (BT) model \cite{bradley1952rank}, that is: